Check out the Manifest Editor →

 Getting started

-If you don’t have a manifest to open, you can create a new blank manifest.
-From the Manifest Editor homepage, click on the “New manifest” button at the top of the page.
+To create a new manifest, select the option the Manifest Editor homepage, click on the “Create new manifest” button at the top of the page.

-This will open a new blank manifest in the editor, where you can start adding resources and editing the manifest.
+This will open a new empty manifest in the editor, where you can start curating the content you want to add to it.
+See Creating a new IIIF Manifest for more details.

 Opening a manifest from a file